insper-classroom/project-02-CEDipEngineering/README.md

 As a later step, it was considered to have a observation state encoder to allow for board size abstraction, and possibly improve model abstraction and training speed.

+A library called Tianshou was found to implement a lot of the necessary functionality.
+Their docs are available in a [176 page pdf](https://tianshou.readthedocs.io/_/downloads/en/master/pdf/) and also in their [github](https://github.com/thu-ml/tianshou/tree/master).

 **Expected Results:**
 ======================